 These orthodontic workhorses have a long history of successful treatment and are great at correcting many oral issues.
 At Wiesemann Orthodontics, metal braces continue to be the top orthodontic treatment for patients of all ages.

 Traditional metal braces are the most common type of braces and are more comfortable today than ever before.
-They can work faster at closing gaps and aligning teeth than other treatments might.
+Dr. Wiesemann can use these to close gaps and align teeth faster than he might be able to with other treatments.
 This can potentially shorten your treatment time.

-Metal braces are cost-effective because they don’t require some of the more complex technology or expensive equipment that newer treatments do.
+Metal braces are so affordable because they don't need some of the more complex technology or expensive equipment that newer treatments require.

-Modern braces are smaller, more comfortable and more attractive.
-Metal braces are built from high-grade stainless steel and are the most common type of braces you’ll see.
+Modern braces are smaller, more comfortable, and more attractive.
+Metal braces are built from high-grade stainless steel and are the most common type of braces you'll see at Wiesemann Orthodontics.

 What Are Braces Made of?